AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ExternalReferenceType/README.md

 ExternalReferenceType Class
 ===========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'ExternalReference' which is a container element for the alias definition of external CAEX files.
+This Class is a wrapper for the CAEXElement 'ExternalReference' which is a container element for the alias definition of external CAEX files.

 Inheritance Hierarchy